 Prison Rape Elimination Act

-The department has zero tolerance toward all forms of sexual abuse and sexual harassment and is committed to preventing, detecting, and responding to such conduct.
+The Department of Correction does not tolerate any form of sexual abuse and sexual harassment.
+We commit to preventing, detecting, and responding to such conduct.
 If you would like to report a PREA allegation please contact us.

-The department shall embrace the standards set forth by the National Prison Rape Elimination Commission and the American Correction Association for all state correctional jurisdictions.
+The department embraces the standards set forth by the National Prison Rape Elimination Commission and the American Correction Association for all state correctional jurisdictions.

 We treat every investigation of sexual abuse by staff or other inmates in a confidential and professional manner.
 Every member of our department attends PREA awareness training.
 We will discipline and prosecute those who sexually abuse inmates.
 Gender, sexual preference, or gender identity is never a factor in our investigations.

 Additional Resources for Prison Rape Elimination Act

 Video Credit: Georgia Department of Correction Youtube Channel and the National Institute of Corrections.